Vision:

 - We value compassion and believe that everyone should be free from suffering.

-- We value accessibility and intend to serve all people, no matter their race, age, income level, gender identity, or spiritual tradition.
+- We value inclusivity and intend to serve all people, no matter their race, age, income level, gender identity, or spiritual tradition.

 Chair